hyperspy/hyperspy/doc/user_guide/model.rst

     ---- | -------------------- | -------------------- | ---------------------

-In fact, components may be created automatically in some cases.
-For example, if the :py:class:`~._signals.signal1d.Signal1D` is recognised as EELS data, a power-law background component will automatically be placed in the model.
-To add a component, first we have to create an instance of the component.
+.. note:: Sometimes components may be created automatically.
+For example, if the :py:class:`~._signals.signal1d.Signal1D` is recognised as EELS data, a power-law background component may automatically be added to the model.
+   Therefore, the table above may not all may empty on model creation.

+To add a component to the model, first we have to create an instance of the component.
 Once the instance has been created we can add the component to the model using the :py:meth:`~.model.BaseModel.append` and :py:meth:`~.model.BaseModel.extend` methods for one or more components respectively.

-As an example for a type of data that can be modelled using Gaussians, we might proceed as follows:
+As an example, let's add several :py:class:`~._components.gaussian.Gaussian` components to the model:

 .. code-block:: python